hasanraiyan/ai/README.md

 ## ✨ Core Features

-This application is packed with features that showcase a sophisticated, multi-faceted AI integration:
+This application is packed with features that showcase a sophisticated, multi-faceted Axion integration:

-*   🎭 **Dynamic Character System**: Don't just chat with one AI.
+*   🎭 **Dynamic Character System**: Don't just chat with one Axion.
-    *   Choose from a diverse roster of pre-built AI characters, each with a unique personality, voice, and backstory.
+    *   Choose from a diverse roster of pre-built Axion characters, each with a unique personality, voice, and backstory.
-    *   Use the **Character Editor** to create, edit, and manage your own custom AI personas.
+    *   Use the **Character Editor** to create, edit, and manage your own custom Axion personas.
     *   Characters can be equipped with specific tools, allowing for specialized agents like a `Finance Manager` or a `Code Wizard`.
 *   🛠️ **Tool-Augmented Agents**: In `Agent` mode, characters can leverage a set of tools to perform complex tasks beyond simple text responses:
     *   `search_web`: Performs real-time web searches for up-to-date information via the Tavily API.
     *   `calculator`: Evaluates mathematical expressions.
     *   `image_generator`: Creates images from text prompts and saves them locally.
     *   `add_transaction`, `get_financial_report`, `set_budget`: A suite of tools for the Finance Manager character.
-*   🧠 **AI-Powered Utilities**: The app includes several standalone, AI-driven screens:
+*   🧠 **Axion-Powered Utilities**: The app includes several standalone, Axion-driven screens:
-    *   💰 **Finance Manager**: A dedicated screen for personal finance tracking with a beautiful UI, charts, and AI-powered description enhancement.
+    *   💰 **Finance Manager**: A dedicated screen for personal finance tracking with a beautiful UI, charts, and Axion-powered description enhancement.
     *   🌐 **Language Lab**: A powerful learning tool with a "Translate" mode for detailed grammatical analysis and a "Tutor" mode for conversational practice.
     *   🎨 **Image Studio**: A specialized screen for generating images with fine-tuned control over styles, models, aspect ratios, and batch size.
 *   🖼️ **Image Gallery**: A dedicated screen to browse, share, download, and delete all images created by the AI.
 Each image stores its original prompt and generation settings as metadata.